cabo/kramdown-rfc/README.md

 the metadata, so there is never a need to write XML any more.
 Much less scary, and no `{:/nomarkdown}` etc. is needed any more.
 Similarly, `stupid-s.xml` and `stupid-s.txt` show what
-kramdown-rfc2629 and xml2rfc make out of this.
+kramdown-rfc and xml2rfc make out of this.

 `draft-ietf-core-block-xx.mkd` is a real-world example of a current Internet-Draft done this way.
 For RFC and Internet-Draft references,